Articles in this section

 ActiveTimeTeamPulse.gif

-Within the Activity Log, you can see each passive activity shows the details of the last activity the employee was engaged in prior to going inactive.
+Within the Activity Log, you can see that each passive activity shows the details of the last activity the employee was engaged in prior to going inactive.
 These details are how each passive episode is classified with a productivity status.

 Screen_Shot_2021-01-19_at_7.59.20_PM.png